 Registry key Description root/mouse/MouseHandedness If set to 0, the mouse is right-handed.
 If set to 1, the mouse is left-handed. root/mouse/MouseSpeed Sets the acceleration of the mouse pointer.
 Typically, a value from 0 to 25 is in the usable range.
 A value of 0 completely disables acceleration, causing the mouse to move at a constant slow, but measurable pace. root/mouse/MouseThreshold Sets the number of pixels before mouse acceleration is enabled.
 A value of 0 sets the acceleration to a natural curve that gradually scales acceleration, allowing for both precise and quick movements. root/mouse/disableTrackpadWhileTyping If set to 1, the trackpad will temporarily be disabled while typing.
-If set to 0, the trackpad will not be temporarily disabled while typing. root/mouse/enableTrackpad If set to 1, the trackpad is enabled.
-If set to 0, the trackpad is disabled. enableTrackpadTapping If set to 0 (default), the tap-to-click behavior of the trackpad is disabled.
-If set to 1, tap-to-click behavior is enabled.
+If set to 0, the trackpad will not be temporarily disabled while typing. root/mouse/enableNaturalScrolling If set to 1 (default), Natural Scrolling is enabled on the trackpad.
+If set to 0, Natural Scrolling is disabled on the trackpad. root/mouse/enableTrackpad If set to 1, the trackpad is enabled.
+If set to 0, the trackpad is disabled. root/mouse/enableTrackpadTapping If set to 0 (default), the tap-to-click behavior of the trackpad is disabled.
+If set to 1, tap-to-click behavior is enabled. root/mouse/enableTwoFingerScrolling If set to 1 (default), two finger scrolling is enabled on the trackpad.
+If set to 0, two finger scrolling is disabled on the trackpad. root/mouse/gui restore-points screensaver

-restore-points